We are excited to announce that Scottish Learning Disability Week 2020 will take place from Monday 18th – Sunday 24th May.

 What can I do now?

 Now is the time to save the week in your diary, and to start thinking about what you might do to get involved.
-You can also help us to let as many people as possible know about the week by applying our handy Scottish Learning Disability Week themed designs to your social media channels, documents and flyers.
+You can help let people know about the Week by using our Scottish Learning Disability Week themed designs on your social media channels.